SelenaPaik/SelenaPaik.github.io/_projects/1_project.md

 ---
 layout: post
-title: Short Project
-description: description of the short project which is long enough
+title: Fake Video Detection System
+description: System detects videos composed only of static images or text
 ---

+Established a system that detects videos composed only of static images or text using the frame difference method

 Example modified from [here](http://www.unexpected-vortices.com/sw/rippledoc/quick-markdown-example.html){:target="_blank"}.

 H1 Header